m4r35n357/ODE-Playground/README.md

 ### CNS Duration Scanning

 Runs a simulation repeatedly with increasing order of integration, for each order showing the simulation time when the deviation threshold is exceeded.
-You can run this to determine the maximum _useful_ integrator order to use, for a given step size
+You can run this to determine the maximum _useful_ integrator order to use, for a given step size.

 **cns-scan** (shell script)